amesar/mlflow-examples/python/sklearn/README.md

   --log_as_onnx BOOLEAN     Log model as ONNX flavor.
 Default is false.
   --run_origin TEXT         Run origin.
   --autolog BOOLEAN         Autolog parameters and metrics.
 Default is False.
+  --save_signature BOOLEAN  Save model signature.
+Default is False.
 ```

 #### Autolog

-If you set the `autolog` option to True, the [mlflow.sklearn.autolog()](https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html#mlflow.sklearn.autolog) will be called.
-Manually set parameters will not be recorded.
+If you set the `autolog` option to True, [mlflow.sklearn.autolog()](https://mlflow.org/docs/latest/python_api/mlflow.sklearn.html#mlflow.sklearn.autolog) will be called and manually set parameters will not be recorded.
+Note that the model artifact path is simply model.

+If you set the `autolog`  option, mannually set parameters will not be recorded.
 Note that the model artifact path is simply `model`.

 Here's the list of parameters for DecisionTreeRegressor:
 * criterion